Experimental verification of multidimensional quantum steering: Experimental observation

 Our experiment shows EPR steering and the SS steering for systems of up to $16$ dimensions.
 The kernel of multidimensional steering witness $\mathcal{W}_{dU}$ are calculated by measuring all of the probabilities $P(a_{i},b_{i})$.
 As seen in Fig.~\ref{results}, the experimental results are highly consistent with the theoretical predictions based on ideal entangled states $\left|\Phi\right\rangle$, state preparations $\hat{a}_{i}$ and perfect measurements.
 We clearly observe distinct quantum violations and their increases as the dimensionality $d$ raises.
-The witness kernel measured here are strictly dependent on the accurate settings of the wave plates, as the required setting accuracy increases with $d$ proportionally.
+While the created states are close to the target state with high fidelity $F_{\phi}$, the witness kernel measured here are strictly dependent on the accurate settings of the wave plates.
+The total number of measurement settings of wave plates is $d-1$ for a given pair of operators $(A_{i}, B_{i})$.
+Then the required setting accuracy increases with $d$ proportionally.
+While arbitrary unitary transformations can be performed with high precision by sets of wave plates, such as the operations for single-photon polarization states (\ref{s2s}), imperfect angle settings can introduce errors that accumulate with increasing $d$.
+Therefore, compared to other noisy channels, such experimental imperfections become rather crucial in testing quantum steering of large dimensional systems.
+See Ref.~\cite{rutkowski2017quantum} for detailed discussions about the issue of imprecise experimental verification and how to overcome the problem by including the tolerance for measurement-setting errors.
+It also can be analyzed in an manner similar to self-testing multipartite entangled states \cite{vsupic2017simple}.
 Although our demonstration shows cases up to $d=16$ only, the method can be straightforwardly extended to test multidimensional EPR steering and the SS steering for systems of larger $d$.